kuzuri-03/Jarvis/README.md

 check line 46, 47 and also 101, 102 of file "func.py" in module folder to put your credentials in there.

-(do this before running setup.exe)
+[do this before running setup.exe for windows users (mail me for setup.exe file)]

 '''